 An XML Sitemap lets you share data about the pages on your website with search engines.
 By doing so, search engines gain deeper understanding of which pages exist on your website that they could possibly include in the search results.
 XML sitemaps become increasingly important for larger websites where it is more likely search engines will be unable to crawl to every page on your website without a comprehensive list of all pages—that comprehensive list is the XML sitemap.

 Creating an XML sitemap is relatively straightforward and the protocol is fairly simple if you need to create an XML sitemap manually.
-There are also XML generation tools (http://www.xml-sitemaps.com/) that can automatically create your sitemap.
-As well, many plugins exist that allow you to create XML sitemaps dynamically, including the Yoast SEO plugin for WordPress (https://yoast.com/wordpress/plugins/seo/).
+There are also XML generation tools that can automatically create your sitemap.
+As well, many plugins exist that allow you to create XML sitemaps dynamically, including the Yoast SEO plugin for WordPress.

 After creating the XML sitemap, you want to tell Google and Bing about your new sitemap.
 The easiest way is to submit your XML sitemap directly to Google and Bing via Google Search Console and Bing Webmaster Tools.